Magellan Magellan

 Health Insurance

 DSU-issued health insurance is required of all international and exchange students.
-Coverage is provided through ISI Student Health Advantage and is approximately $700 per semester.
+Coverage is provided through ISI Student Health Advantage and is approximately $800 per semester.
+International students must also provide proof of immunization as part of the admissions process.

 International Administrative Fee

 $300.
 DSU requires all international students to pay an administrative fee at the beginning of each semester.
-The fee is used to assist International Student Services with DSU van rentals, student events, international student materials, support staff, etc. The fee is automatically posted to your student account and can be paid through MyDSU when paying insurance or other student fees.
+The fee covers various services and resources to support international students’ educational success at Delta State University.
+The fee is automatically posted to a student’s account and can be paid through MyDSU when paying insurance or other student fees.

 Campus Improvement Fee

 $60.
-All students are required to pay this fee, which goes toward improving campus.
+All students are required to pay this fee, which goes toward improving campus facilities.

 Housing Application Fee